Dan-B12/Summ1/README.md

 * CSS
 * Jest for testing

-<a name="usage"></a>
+<a name="Project Management"></a>
-## Usage
+## Project Management
-To use the web application, simply type the city's name into the search box and click the "Check AQI" button.
-The AQI for that city will then be displayed on the screen.
+To manage the requirements of my project effectively, I used the project tracking functionality in GitHub Project.
+This allowed me to create issues in line with the requirements for the project, and set timescales for each of these issues.
+GitHub projects provides an easy-to-use interface to implement Agile methodologies into my project, where the tracking and assigning tasks will be used until completion.

+To begin, I created a Kanban board with the intial requirements for the project, to visualize tasks that were in progress, and manage the flow of each task to completion.

 <a name="testing"></a>
 ## Testing